Sprague-Grundy Values of Octal-Games

 length

-length/depth (<= last+t) of the MEX-shift register to simulate the game after the last rare value has occured
+length/depth (<= last+t) of the mex-shift register to simulate the game after the last rare value has occured

 Nontrivial Octal-Games with known Structur